mannirulz/DeepDAD/README.md

 # DeepDAD
-DNS Anomaly detection technique named DeepDAD which considers multipoint anomaly detection and uses deep learning algorithms for machine learning.
+DeepDAD is a GUI based DNS Anomaly detection technique which considers multipoint anomaly detection and uses deep learning algorithms for machine learning